New York Contested Wills Attorney

 - Challenges to attempts to modify or revoke the will

 - More than one will is offered for probate

 Will contests are most common in families where the testator was married more than once, and children from the former marriage feel that they are disfavored compared to the second spouse or children from the second marriage.
 Claiming that the second spouse or a caregiver exerted undue influence or pressure on the testator is a leading cause of will contests.
 Whenever a potential heir is excluded from a will or treated differently from other heirs in the same class, will contests are more likely.
 Also, the older the testator is at the time of making the will, the more likely the will can be challenged based on undue influence or lack of capacity.
 This is one reason why it is important to engage in estate planning at an earlier age, in addition to the importance of being prepared for any sudden or unexpected event.

 Simply because the provisions of a will may seem unfair does not mean the will is invalid.
 If you have concerns about the validity of a will, we can help you determine the likelihood that a court will agree.
 If you are an executor of a will and there is a lot of contention among the deceased’s family and beneficiaries, we can help you work through any potential will contests.

 Get Help Avoiding or Resolving New York Will Contests in Your Favor

-For practical advice and assertive representation regarding a will contest in the Surrogate Court of Ulster, Dutchess or Orange County, call Rusk, Wadlin, Heppner & Martuscello, LLP to speak with skilled, knowledgeable and experienced Hudson Valley estate administration and probate attorneys.
+For practical advice and assertive representation regarding a will contest in the Surrogate Court of Ulster, Dutchess or Orange County, call Rusk, Wadlin, Heppner & Martuscello, LLP to speak with a skilled, knowledgeable and experienced contested wills attorney.